Lonsdale201/unity-for-wp/README.md

 - If compressed builds are not working, switch to an uncompressed version in the plugin settings.

 ## Changelog

+2.1 - 2025.02.17

+- New Project name column option added in the build list
+- New reuploaded date column added in the build list
+- The loader runs only once at a time
+- Automatice added current post id as attributum to canvas html element

+---

 2.0 - 2025.02.16